starwolves/space/README.md

 ### [StarWolves.io](https://starwolves.io)
 Star Wolves is a brand new **sovereign gaming community** that will pioneer the game Space Frontiers by hosting official servers for it and more.
-It stays true to the sovereignty Space Frontiers gives communities in that it allows each community of players to compile and host a server istance themselves.
+It stays true to the sovereignty Space Frontiers gives communities in that it allows each community of players to compile and host a server istance themselves meaning the i/o gameplay data will remain private.